Rightlight6 Room lighting audit

 Step 3 — return a practical room read

-The output should identify the top issue first, show where confidence is stronger or weaker, and prioritise the fastest meaningful change before pushing bigger changes or bigger spend.
+The output identifies the top issue first, shows where confidence is stronger or weaker, and prioritises the fastest meaningful change before bigger spend.